Kennedy-Lab-UW/Duplex-Seq-Pipeline/README.md

 At the moment, this pipeline does not support compressed genomes.

 ## 5: Contaminant Database Setup:
 The Duplex-Seq pipeline is designed to use a local NCBI Blast instance to detect and remove potential contamination from non-target species and identify issues arising from pseudogenes.
 *This step is optional, but requires a non valid NCBI Blast database file name.
-We recommend either a dummy path and file name or '.' to be present in the blast_db field in the config.csv file.
-Blank entries will result in pipeline failure.*
+To run without BLAST, enter "NONE" (with any capitalization) in the blast_db field in the config.csv file. *

 To construct your contaminant database, if desired, first decide on a list of species you want to monitor for contaminants.
 A suggested